rekmus/silgy/README.md

 ## Hello World

 I believe in practical approach.
 In this case it means the simplest way to render HTML on the server side.
-Of course, nothing stops you from using Silgy to write SPA.
+Of course, nothing prevents you from using Silgy for SPA.

 The simplest Hello World: